aliyun/terraform-provider-alibabacloudstack/website/docs/r/edas_application.html.markdown

 ---
 subcategory: "EDAS"
-layout: "apsarastack"
+layout: "alibabacloudstack"
-page_title: "Apsarastack: apsarastack_edas_application"
+page_title: "Alibabacloudstack: alibabacloudstack_edas_application"
-sidebar_current: "docs-apsarastack-resource-edas-application"
+sidebar_current: "docs-alibabacloudstack-resource-edas-application"
 description: |-
   Creates an EDAS ecs application on EDAS.
 ---

-# apsarastack\_edas\_application
+# alibabacloudstack\_edas\_application

 Creates an EDAS ecs application on EDAS.
 The application will be deployed when `group_id` and `war_url` are given.